 Governance reduces operational risk by requiring policy-constrained authorization before effects are committed, and by making outcomes inspectable through replay.

-The platform is designed as a governance architecture, not a thin model wrapper.
+The platform is designed as a governance architecture, not a thin model wrapper, with explicit proposal-to-commit control semantics and behaviour-detection research at its core.

 Deterministic commit boundary and replay-grade accountability are first-class operator concerns.